-As determined by the commissioner of management and budget, collection costs shall be added to the debts referred to the commissioner or private collection agency for collection.
+As determined by the commissioner of revenue, collection costs shall be added to the debts referred to the commissioner or private collection agency for collection.
 Collection costs are collectible by the commissioner or private agency from the debtor at the same time and in the same manner as the referred debt.
-The referring agency shall advise the debtor of collection costs under this section and the debtor's right to cancellation of collection costs under subdivision 3 at the time the agency sends notice to the debtor under section 16D.07.
-If the commissioner or private agency collects an amount less than the total due, the payment is applied proportionally to collection costs and the underlying debt unless the commissioner of management and budget has waived this requirement for certain categories of debt pursuant to the department's internal guidelines.
+If the commissioner or private agency collects an amount less than the total due, the payment is applied proportionally to collection costs and the underlying debt unless the commissioner has waived this requirement for certain categories of debt pursuant to the department's internal guidelines.
 Collection costs collected by the commissioner under this subdivision or retained under subdivision 6 shall be deposited in the general fund as nondedicated receipts.
-Collection costs collected by private agencies are appropriated to the referring agency to pay the collection fees charged by the private agency.
 Collections of collection costs in excess of collection agency fees must be deposited in the general fund as nondedicated receipts.

 Collection costs imposed under subdivision 1 shall be canceled and subtracted from the amount due if:

 (1) the debtor's household income as defined in section 290A.03, subdivision 5, excluding the exemption subtractions in subdivision 3, paragraph (3) of that section, for the 12 months preceding the date of referral is less than twice the annual federal poverty guideline under United States Code, title 42, section 9902, subsection (2);